Self-disclosure: Effects of group size

 Disclosure also changes as group size increases.
 As a group gets larger, people become less willing to disclose.
 Research has shown that individuals are more willing to disclose in groups of two than in larger groups and are more willing to disclose in a group of three rather than four.
 The actual disclosures mimic the willingness to disclose as individuals disclose more in pairs than they do in the larger groups.
 There are also gender differences in disclosure depending on group size.
 Men feel more inhibited in dyads, match the intimacy of the disclosure from their partner, and do not offer more information.
 Women, on the other hand, feel more inhibited in larger groups and disclose more personal information in dyads.

 Effects of the environment

-The environment is a factor self-disclosure.
+The environment is a factor of self-disclosure.
 The environment has the potential to guide one's decision to disclose personal information in a deeper level.
 According to Altman, a quiet, dimly lit sit-down restaurant might make one more willing to open up to others rather than uncomfortable seating in a loud food joint.
 The emphasis on dim lighting suggests that dim conditions were rated as more intimate.
 The environment can also be manipulated to meet personal privacy and disclosure goals.